-FILI 101-102 FILIPINO FOR BEGINNERS (C).
-An introduction to the four basic language skills-listening, speaking, reading and writing-with emphasis on speaking and comprehending spoken Tagalog.
+FILI 101-102 FILIPINO FOR BEGINNERS (C)

+This course is an introduction to the four basic language skills-listening, speaking, reading, and writing-with emphasis on speaking and comprehending spoken Tagalog.
 The course also provides an introduction to the culture of the Philippine islands.
-A two-semester course sequence.
-3 credits each
+A two-semester course sequence (3 credits each).

-FILI 216 ASPECTS OF PHILIPPINE CULTURE.
-An intermediate course conducted in Tagalog with a focus on various aspects of Philippine culture, language and society.
+FILI 216 ASPECTS OF PHILIPPINE CULTURE (C)

+This is an intermediate course conducted in Tagalog with a focus on various aspects of Philippine culture, language and society.
 It reinforces and improves students' listening, speaking, reading and writing skills in Tagalog that were introduced in Filipino 101-102, and introduces students to the art, literature, music, film, cuisine and cultural heritage of the Philippines and its diaspora.
 The course is designed for students who have taken Filipino 101-102 or can demonstrate an equivalent proficiency.
-It provides the cultural context and linguistic competency required for the study of the Philippines at an advanced level.
+It provides the cultural context and linguistic competency required for the study of the Philippines at an advanced level (3 credits).

-FILI 340 PHILIPPINE CIVILIZATION.
-An upper-level course on Philippine culture, history and society.
+FILI 340 PHILIPPINE CIVILIZATION (C)

+This is an upper-level course on Philippine culture, history and society.
 It aims to provide students with an understanding of the historical, socio-economic and geographical factors that helped shape Philippine culture, politics and society, and explores how these factors relate and contribute to current global and U.S. developments.
-The course is conducted entirely in English.